 Brand awareness is how someone reacts or internalizes emotions when they experience a brand element.
-This includes things such as brand logos, styles, color schemes and jingles.
+This includes things such as logos, styles, color schemes and jingles.

 The most direct method to measuring brand awareness is by measuring searches to see data about how a brand is performing.
 This process is typically supplemented by software systems like Ahrefs.

 Though this is the most direct way, there are a few others with similar but unique value.
-These evaluation methods also require some estimation and aren’t always 100% accurate, but they’re definitely still valid and widely-used.
+These evaluation methods also require some estimation and aren’t always 100% accurate, but they’re still valid and widely-used.

 The first method is through determining customer perception of your product.
 Do they have a clear understanding of it, including all its lesser-known functions and/or features?
 Are they generally satisfied with everything it offers?